eourcs/LockFreeCuckooHash/finalreport.md

 <iframe width="641.5" height="396.66083333333336" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1R00onU3EZGq5UJFM5aVaTk1c6dBQdpN6pHaS7GSN3kY/pubchart?oid=1484638631&amp;format=interactive"></iframe>
 </p>

 We observe that our lock-free cuckoo hash table greatly outperforms Intel's `concurrent_hash_map` under this test scenario.
 This is because Intel's implementation uses reader-writer locks which have much higher overhead than our two-round querying procedure.
-We also note that our implementation outperforms a `C++11 unordered_map`, though we believe this is because our implementation is much simpler.
+We also note that our implementation outperforms a `C++11 unordered_map`, though we believe this is because our implementation is much simpler, rather than any inherent design advantage.

 ### Future Work